betty-cracker-recipes/BC-Recipes/BC-Recipes/docs/dinner-bar/twice-baked-potatoes.md

 Scoop out the potato in a large bowl
 Add butter, sour cream, and cheese, mix together + put back into potato skin Top w/ sprinkles of cheddar cheese
-Bake x 10-15 minutes, then broil to brown top
+Bake for 10-15 minutes, then broil to brown top

 ![Twice Baked Potatoes](./twice-baked-potatoes.png)